Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 No. of Panel String in Parallel = Total No. of Panels / No. of Panels in series = 52/14 ≈ 4 pcs

 ## Final Design Outputs
-1. 4 nos PV Panel string in Parallel with 14 Panels in series in each String
+1. `4` nos PV Panel string in Parallel with `14` Panels in series in each String
-2. PV Installation Rating : 17.92 KWp at 532 V
+2. PV Installation Rating : `17.92 KWp` at `532 V dc`
-3. Solar Pump Inverter Rating : 3 phase 380 V 15 KW
+3. Solar Pump Inverter Rating : `3 phase 380 V 15 KW`